kanghou/PUBGsearch/README.md

 # PUBGSearch
 ![Python 3.5](https://img.shields.io/badge/python-3.5-blue.svg)

-PUBGSearch is a Python wrapper for pubg developer api for searching stats
+PUBGSearch is a simple Python wrapper for pubg developer api for searching stats

 Because of the "app rate limit", only the information from the last five games is retrieved